What Are Tree Diagrams in Maths?

 Important things to remember about tree diagrams:

-In the tree diagram below, you can see that and are the probabilities of the two possible outcomes of each trial.
-To find the probabilities of the possible outcomes of the multiple trials, we have to combine these by multiplying the relevant ones together.
+In the tree diagram below, you can see that p1 and p2 are the probabilities of the two possible outcomes of each trial.
+To find the probabilities of the possible outcomes of multiple trials, we have to combine these by multiplying the relevant ones together.

-You can see from the tree diagram that when you have two trials that each has two possible outcomes, the possible outcomes of the multiple trials have the probabilities , , and .
+You can see from the tree diagram that when you have two trials that each have two possible outcomes, the possible outcomes of the multiple trials have the probabilities p1p1, p1p2, p2p1 and p2p2.

 Example 1

-There are two possible outcomes for each coin toss, head (H) and tail (T).
-Thus it becomes
+There are two possible outcomes for each coin toss, heads (H) and tails (T).
+Thus, there are

 possible outcomes when a coin is tossed three times.
 This is well illustrated by means of a tree diagram: